Cysteamine (By mouth)

 Warnings While Using This Medicine

-- Tell your doctor if you are pregnant or breastfeeding, or if you have liver disease, ulcers or bleeding in your stomach or intestines, or a history of head injury, depression, or seizures.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have liver disease, stomach or bowel problems, or a history of head injury, depression, or seizures.

 - This medicine may cause the following problems: